Omkar-Pomendkar/mern-authentication/client/README.md

 9) Create test API
 10) Create a router folder to create routes for Server
 11) Now differentiate logic from router to controllers
+12) In controller create a variable with and export models folder - it is used to create models contollers - is used for write a ogic for routers Routes folder - it is used for routing
+13) Created sign up routing
+14) and addding user value in database
+15) Encrypt your Password
+16) Create a middleware
+17) To Create Custome Error